Governance

 Yes, as long as an individual has been a Squire a minimum of one year, has attained at least 25 years of age, and qualifies in all other respects for membership in the Order.

-To apply to become a Squire, download the application by clicking HERE.
+To apply to become a Squire, download an application by clicking HERE.
+Send the completed form to: squires@eohsjcovington.org.

 ____________________________________

-The Fellowship is comprised of Catholic men and women, age 20-35, who wish to engage in a deeper and more meaningful spiritual life and experience in Christ through association with the Knights and Dames of the Order.
-At the time of coming into the Squires, one makes a commitment to Christian formation of the interior life, and to charitable activity for the Christians of the Holy Land.
+The Fellowship of Squires is comprised of Catholic men and women, age 20-35, who wish to engage in a deeper and more meaningful spiritual life and experience in Christ through association with and guidance from the Knights and Dames of the Order.
+At the time of becoming a Squire, one makes a personal commitment to Christian formation of the interior life, and to prayer and charitable activity for the Christians of the Holy Land.
 This life is centered around the knightly virtues of the Order, which are represented by the five crosses on the Jerusalem Cross that symbolizes the Five Wounds of Christ.

 _____________________________ # # #

-The Fellowship of Squires is an association of Catholics of the Equestrian Order of the Holy Sepulchre of Jerusalem within the North Central Lieutenancy and Covington-Lexington Section in the Diocese of Covington.
-Squires are not members of the Order in the formal sense, but are a fellowship of Catholic men and women wishing to engage in a deeper and more meaningful spiritual life experience through association with Knights and Dames of the Order, so that one may grow and deepen one's faith in the virtues that lead to a true following of the Lord.
+The Fellowship of Squires is an association of young Catholics of the Equestrian Order of the Holy Sepulchre of Jerusalem within the North Central Lieutenancy and Covington-Lexington Section in the Diocese of Covington.
+Squires are associate members of the Equestrian Order and thus constitute a Fellowship of Catholic men and women wishing to engage in a deeper and more meaningful spiritual life experience through association with Knights and Dames of the Order, so that one may grow and deepen one's faith in the virtues that lead to a true following of the Lord.

-At the time of coming into the Squires, one makes a commitment to Christian formation of the interior life and to charitable activity for the Christians of the Holy Land.
-This life is centered around the knightly virtues of the Order, which are represented by the five crosses on the Jerusalem Cross that symbolizes the Five Wounds of Christ.
+At the time of coming into the Squires, one makes a commitment to Christian formation of the interior life and to charitable activity directed toward the Christians of the Holy Land.
+This life is centered around the knightly virtues of the Order, which are represented by the Jerusalem Cross that symbolizes the Five Wounds of Christ.

 An interested individual typically attends one or more of the Order's events or liturgical functions, or they may meet with another Squire, a Knight or Dame.
 Interested individuals ultimately download an application, fill it out and send it in.
-Applications are reviewed by the Council, and once approved, the applicant becomes a Candidate.
-Candidates participate in a discernment and formation period of from a minimum of six months up to a year, depending on when they applied.
+Applications are reviewed by the Section Council at which time the applicant becomes a Candidate.
+Candidates participate in a discernment and formation period of from a minimum of six months up to a year.
 During this period leading to Investiture, Candidates are guided by the Section Prior in their formation.

 History of Squires